PCOS Is a Hormonal Disease That Affects the Ovaries and Can Lead to Acne: 19 – 37% of Females with Moderate-to-Severe Acne May Have This Disorder

 Metformin

-Metformin is a medication used to treat diabetes by lowering sugar levels in the blood.
-Doctors sometimes prescribe metformin to women with PCOS to reduce their blood sugar and to help them get pregnant.
+Metformin is a medication used to treat diabetes by lowering sugar levels and insulin levels in the blood.
+This in turn can help reduce androgen levels.

 Expand to read details of study

 The study was published in the journal Dermatology Research and Practice in 2020.
 Thirty-three women with symptoms of PCOS, such as acne, hirsutism, and irregular menstrual periods, participated in the study.
 The researchers noted that the women, despite experiencing symptoms of PCOS, had normal hormone levels.
-The women took Tracnil™, a pill containing myo-inositol, folic acid, and vitamin D3, twice a day for six months.25
+The women took Tracnil™, a pill containing myo-inositol, folic acid, and vitamin D3, twice a day for 6 months.28

 Bottom Line